MKLab-ITI/pygrank/docs/userguide/preprocessing.md

 !!! warning
-    Enabling cors will not run certain parts of preprocessing, because it performs immediate backend switching with cached version of the adjacency matrix.
+    Enabling cors will not run certain parts of preprocessing, because it performs immediate backend switching with cached versions of the adjacency matrix.
 There is no error checking involved.
 For this reason:

     - Remember that the only preprocessor that will actually run computations is the first one that runs.
-If you are unsure which will run first, set the same arguments to all preprocessors and graph filters you use for safety.
+If you are unsure, either set the same arguments or generate the preprocessor first and share it between all algorithms.
-    - Set `cors=True` to each and every preprocessor and graph filter that will use cors graphs.
+    - Make sure that `cors=True` holds for every preprocessor and graph filter that will use cors graphs.